AlexanderArvidsson/antmedia_webrtc_adaptor/README.md

+# Note about this fork

+This is a heavily modified version of the SDK.
+The below documentation is **not** updated to the new functionality.
+The major difference is that it is entirely promise based, and it includes choosing audio mode (system-only, microphone-only and system+microphone), various bugfixes, better publishing logic, and overall better error handling.

+It also allows the developer to customize the SDP handshake to force specific codec preset to be used.
+For example, it can be used to guarantee that the
+High profile is used when available (profile ID prefixed with 64).
+The original adaptor is unreliable which it chooses and the quality is severly degraded because of it, since it does not use the hardware encoder available in certain cases.

 # [Ant Media Server](https://antmedia.io/) WebRTC SDK

 WebSocket interface in publishing and playing WebRTC streams on Ant Media Server using Javascript.